Energy conditions and entropy density of the universe: The energy conditions for entropy density

 Now we turn our attention to the thermodynamics feature of the entropy density.
 Before the development of the kinetic theory of heat, thermodynamics was applied under the assumption that

-matter is a continuum [37].
-A major step to the understanding of entropy and of the second law of thermodynamics was made following Boltzmann's statistical interpretation about entropy.
+matter is a continuum~\cite{paper:37}.
+A major step to the understanding of entropy and of the second law of thermodynamics was made following Boltzmann's statistical interpretation of entropy.
 It is a notable relationship between entropy and the total number of microstates of a system.
-Macroscopically, the system is represented by volume, number of particles and a given energy.
-In addition, the second law of thermodynamics is deemed as an absolute law, i.e., entropy always increases in a spontaneous process in an isolated system-the so called principle of entropy increase.
-This is not different from Newton's laws which are always obeyed-no exception.
-To study relationship between entropy and the total energy, many works were made.
+Macroscopically, the system is represented by volume, the number of particles, and given energy.
+In addition, the second law of thermodynamics is deemed as an absolute law, i.e., entropy always increases in a spontaneous process in an isolated system-the so-called principle of entropy increase.
+This is not different from Newton's laws which are always the obeyed-no exception.
+To study the relationship between entropy and the total energy, many works were made.

-In a closed physical system, e.g., a sphere in three spatial dimensions, the Bekenstein bound [30], the ratio of the total entropy $S$ to total energy $E$, can be expressed as
+In a closed physical system, e.g., a sphere in three spatial dimensions, the Bekenstein bound~\cite{paper:30}, the ratio of the total entropy $S$ to total energy $E$ can be expressed as

 where $R$ denotes the radius of the sphere.
-This idea has recently been further elaborated in Ref.
-[31,32].
+This idea has recently been further elaborated in Ref.~\cite{paper:31,paper:32}.